gridaco/grida/docs/guide.md

 But this does not mean the token is absolutely safe, **don't forget to clean it while you are using a device that doesn't belong to you**.

+As an end user, you can easily run the command `githubsurf: Update github OAuth Token` to fill the [generated github token](https://github.com/settings/tokens/new) for `github.surf` in browser.

 # Development

 As you see, running github.surf locally is not difficult.
 After cloning the repository, just run these commands: